Perceptua/perceptua/_posts/2019-09-30-the-birth-of-tragedy.md

 creator: Friedrich Nietzsche
 categories: [Philosophy]
 description: Nietzsche's The Birth of Tragedy contains many insights relevant to the way we think about art, life, & culture.
-keywords: Nietzsche, philosophy, art, culture
+keywords: nietzsche, birth of tragedy, philosophy podcast
 layout: post
 ---